MetPX/sarracenia/doc/sr_winnow.1.rst

 QUEUE SETTING OPTIONS
 ---------------------

+ - **queue_name   <string>          (default: None)**
  - **durable      <boolean>         (default: False)**
  - **expire       <minutes>         (default: None)**
  - **message-ttl  <minutes>         (default: None)**

 These options (except for queue_share)  are all AMQP queue attributes.
-The queue's name is automatically build by the program.
-The name has the form :  q\_'brokerUsername'.sr_sarra.'config_name' It is easier to have this fix name when it is time to determine if the program such a config on that broker has a problem.
+If a **queue_name** is not provided, it is automatically build by the program.
+The name has the form :  q\_'brokerUsername'.sr_winnow.'config_name' It is easier to have this fix name when it is time to look on the broker and determine the queue of the program... to see if it is on problem for example.
 The program forces the option **queue_share** to True and the option **instances** to 1.
+This means, only one instance on one server running (cannot share cache), but it also means, another instance on another server can access the queue (when vip fallover another server)

 MESSAGE SELECTION OPTIONS
 -------------------------